Online EdD Programs in K-12 Leadership and Administration (P-12 Leadership)

 Graduates of online EdD programs in K-12 Leadership typically pursue organizational management positions in elementary, middle, or high schools.
 Their career options may vary slightly based on their professional background, licensure, and the particular focus of their doctoral program.
 As noted above, many educational administration positions require a specific license or certification that varies by state.
 While EdD programs can help prepare students with the knowledge and skills they need to pass state licensing exams, most do not automatically culminate in licensure, which means graduates will need to complete any necessary tests or other requirements on their own after earning their degree.

 It is also important to note that a doctorate is typically not required to pursue licensing as a principal.
-In most cases, the minimum requirement for this position is a master’s degree.
+In most cases, the minimum requirement for this position is a master’s degree or a graduate certificate.
 However, earning an EdD can help aspiring school administrators gain the knowledge and experience they need to excel in these roles, and may be necessary for those looking to advance into district-wide positions, such as superintendent.

 To help students learn more about potential career paths in the field, here are a few examples of positions one might pursue with an EdD in K-12 Leadership: